DeanJain/JavaBigdata/GCP.md

 ### GCP Databases:

+Several factors influence the choice of storage system / databases, such as the following:

+- Is the data structured or unstructured?
+- How frequently will the data be accessed?
+- What is the read/write pattern?
+What is the frequency of reads versus writes?
+- What are the consistency requirements?
+- Can Google managed keys be used for encryption, or do you need to deploy customer managed keys?
+- What are the most common query patterns?
+- Does your application require mobile support, such as synchronization?
+- For structured data, is the workload analytic or transactional?
+- Does your application require low-latency writes?
+- The answer to these and similar questions will help you decide which storage services to use and how to configure them.

+#### Cloud Filestore
+- network-attached storage service that provides a filesystem that is accessible from Compute Engine and Kubernetes Engine.
+Cloud Filestore is designed to provide low latency and IOPS, so it can be used for databases and other performance-sensitive services.
+- Some typical use cases for Cloud Filestore are home directories and shared directories, web server content, and migrated applications that require a filesystem.

 - Cloud SQL -> RDBMS - MySQL/ PostGres / SQLServer - 10 tb max data, 208 gb ram, 32 cores, Transactional support, ACID support

-- Spanner - Google RDBMS / SQL horizontally scalable - the best RDBMS on the Planet
+- Spanner - Google RDBMS / SQL horizontally scalable - the best RDBMS on the Planet **Relational databases can scale horizontally, but that requires server clock synchronization if strong consistency is required among all nodes.
+Cloud Spanner uses the TrueTime service, which depends on atomic clocks and GPS signals to track time.**

 - Big table - Hbase bigdata key value pair columnar storage